About Us

 BIOGRAPHY

 Moving to Austin, Texas in 1990 as Vice President Marketing at Geotools, Inc., Dennis turned his attentions to software and for the next 8 years concentrated on EM workstation software.
-For the past 15 years, Dennis has been at the helm of Exploration Instruments of Austin, Texas, a geophysical equipment rental company, where he is a Founder, Partner and the President/CEO.
+Since 1998, Dennis has been at the helm of Exploration Instruments of Austin, Texas, a geophysical equipment rental company, where he is a founding Partner and the first President/CEO.
+Stepping back in his responsibilities in 2026, Dennis now concentrates on developing new markets for the EXI inventory and evaluating new technologies.

-At EXI, Dennis oversees the provision of Seismic, Electromagnetic, Gravity, Resistivity, Magnetic, Ground Penetrating Radar, Borehole Imaging, Radiometric, Hydrologic, and other equipment to an international client-base.
 He is a member of the Environmental and Engineering Geophysical Society, Association of Engineering Geologists, American Geophysical Union and 25 year member of the Society of Exploration Geophysicists.
 He is a registered Professional Geoscientist in the State of Texas, past Vice-President of the Environmental and Engineering Geophysical Society (EEGS), is past-President of and currently serves as Treasurer of the Board for the EEGS Foundation.
+In 2024, Dennis was awarded the John Nichol Memorial Award by EEGS for his contributions to the engineering and environmental geophysics community.